Reyzannn/Reyzannn/README.md

 # 💫 About Me:
-I'm Reyzan,<br>a vocational high school student majoring in software engineering who is currently studying programming.
+I'm Reyzan,<br>A vocational high school student majoring in software engineering who is currently studying programming.

 ## 🌐 Socials: